KieranBest/Final-Year-Project/Documentation.md

 >
 > ![Verification of MIDI Device Connected](/images/milestone1.1.png)

 From here basic input from the MIDI device needed to be registered and enable it to manipulate the canvas element.
-From here understanding which note had been pressed and display this on a graphical keyboard on the screen.
+To ensure this works to its best capacity, I have used Jest to test functions that make the visual keyboard adapt to the users input.
+After installing the packages required, to use Jest.js, type 'npm test' into the terminal once in located in the 'testing' directory.
+After that understanding which note had been pressed and displayed on the graphical keyboard on the screen was straight forward.
 Developing this until the user could press multiple keys and the notes would be displayed on a keyboard.

 [View Completion of Visual Keyboard](https://github.com/KieranBest/Individual-Project/blob/d62134388a64e79a09bd9583056b95e7f6155fc0/script.js#L127)